SaraVieira/starter-book/README.md

    4.1.
 You can also run `yarn build:site` to build just the preview site

    4.2.
-Or run `yarn build:book` for the PDF and Mobi files
+Or run `yarn build:book` for the PDF and Epub files

 5. To get the .mobi file download the [Kindle Previewer](https://kdp.amazon.com/en_US/help/topic/G202131170) and drag your .epub file and it creates a kindle compatible file.
 6. Profit??